 Yet, there remain many challenges for a general understanding of complex systems and their emergent properties, often with direct importance for society.
 For example, recent catastrophic earthquakes in Japan, Haiti, Italy and Indonesia (loss of life > 550,000, economical damage > $US 200 billion) and ever-increasing population density in large metropolitan areas near major active faults (e.g., Tokyo, Istanbul, San Francisco bay area) highlight the great societal importance of predicting and forecasting naturally occurring earthquakes.
 This is also true for earthquakes unintendedly induced by geoengineering activities, such as hydraulic fracturing — a key enabling technology for unconventional resource development.
 Another example is the brain.
 Understanding the relationship between structure, dynamics and function in the brain is a crucial step towards innovative solutions for brain-related diseases and the goal of large-scale research projects such as the CAD $1.6 billion Human Brain Project.

 For specific details on our research, see the press releases, individual research projects and publications.
 You will find that our diverse and multidisciplinary approaches can be used to address a wide variety of fundamental issues including those worth of the Nobel prize.

 My research is supported by NSERC (including the Discovery Accelerator Supplements program), MITACS (now mprime), The Alberta Ingenuity Fund (now Alberta Innovates - Technology Futures), the Alexander von Humboldt Foundation, the German Academic Exchange Service (DAAD) and the Eyes High Initiative at the University of Calgary.

-Note: Don't hesitate to contact me if you are interested in joining my group as a student or postdoc.
+Note: Don't hesitate to contact me if you are interested in joining my group as a new student or postdoc.
 My contact details are given here.